Holiday Sale: Discounts on Family FinderY-DNAmtDNA, & All Bundles! Now through Jan 1st.

 2. Probable genetic grouping

 In this project I have been grouping people based on the likelihood of a probable relationship in the last 10 generations.
 For example a 50% chance of being related in the past 10 generations (250 years) (*).
 Roughly this means a 60/67, 33/37 match, 24/25 match or a 12/12 match.
 Note that some of the marker mutate faster than others so it is hard to make strict rules about grouping (7 mismatches in high mutation rate markers could signify a closer relationship than 3 mismatches in very slowly mutating markers).
 These mutation rate differences are said to be incorporated in TiP reports which administrators can run between members of their family projects.
 These reports provide the definitive "probability" of a genetic link N generations ago.
+Some paternal lines may also exhibit a recLOH event that throws out the matching.
+It affects the multi-allele markers.

 I favour this grouping philosophy because genetic genealogy seems to me to be about going beyond the paper trail and making connections via DNA.
 Even if the purported connections are not able to be proved, it is interesting to know of, and perhaps contact, other people who share ancestors in some time over the past 100-500 years or so.
 This may help you determine that your ancestors lived in Wales 400 years ago (for example), even though your paper trails stops in London, Kentucky or South Africa.
+Also early naming patterns in different regions of the United Kingdom and Europe may bring up matches with different surnames now (for example fixed surnames started in Wales much later than in parts of England).

-FTDNA colourized charts are especially useful for examining clusters (families), a number of rows with very little or no colour variation show strong family ties.
+FTDNA Y-DNA colourized charts are especially useful for examining clusters (families), a number of rows with very little or no colour variation show strong family ties.
 If we separate out these group by strict proven relationships we lose the ability to see how close a related (but unproven) cluster is.
-Thus there is some advantage to not breaking off families into strict subsets.
+Thus there is some advantage to not breaking off families into strict subgroups.

 (*) My generation spans, year ranges and probabilities may be updated over time.
 They are based on the discussion which can be found on the FTDNA frequently asked questions (FAQ) pages.